 - Metallic clothing, sequins, bling on designer jeans, and pants that drag on the ground will cause extra screening.

-- For real-time updates on wait times, download the My TSA mobile application, which gives passengers the ability to post their checkpoint wait time and see what wait times other passengers have posted for U.S. airports.
+For real-time updates on wait times, download the My TSA mobile application, which gives passengers the ability to post their checkpoint wait times and see what wait times other passengers have posted for U.S. airports.

 Information and assistance